DPO : Définition

 Our recommendation

 In the event of an audit, the CNIL will ask you to justify the lack of a DPO.
-It is therefore crucial that your documentation support your main justifications for not appointing a DPO.
-The central point is that, by appointing an in-house DPO or a DPO shared with another entity, you give your organization a single contact for guaranteeing end-to-end GDPR compliance.
+Therefore, your documentation must support your main justifications for not appointing a DPO.
+The central point is that by appointing an in-house DPO or a DPO shared with another entity, you give your organization a single contact for guaranteeing end-to-end GDPR compliance.

-Our partners — who are either external DPOs or law firms — are available to guide you in achieving compliance and maintaining it over time.
-If you don’t have the internal resources or you prefer to get professional expert advice, find the perfect partner, no matter what the size of your company or its field of activity.
+Our partners, external DPOs or law firms, can guide you in achieving compliance and maintaining it over time.
+If you don’t have the internal resources or prefer to get professional expert advice, find the perfect partner, no matter the size of your company or its field of activity.

 Expertise and resources needed to be a DPO